 Projects and Funded Partners

-Low-Barrier Opioid Treatment at Syringe Services Programs
+Low-Barrier Opioid Treatment at Syringe Services Programs (Round 4)

 To support the integration of opioid treatment services and other harm reduction activities into existing syringe service programs to sustain sites where opioid use disorder treatment services are available, increase the number of syringe service program participants engaged in treatment, and offer related supportive services such as case management and peer support.

-Mobile Narcotic Treatment Programs and Medication Units Funded Partners (July 2024 – October 2025)
+Mobile Narcotic Treatment Programs and Medication Units Funded Partners (July 2024 – May 2026)

 To increase access to medications for opioid use disorder in rural areas, for individuals who have been arrested or incarcerated, for Indigenous and Native communities, for patients without transportation, and to places that do not have a narcotic treatment program near patients who need those services, through the expansion of medication units and mobile narcotic treatment programs across the state.